andrewmccall/home-ops/README.md

 ## :gear: Hardware
 Here is a list of what runs on my network.

+In the Rack!
+1U DSL Modems x2 on custom printed 1U brackets.
+1U Unify USG and 12V meanwell PSU in custom bracket and enclosure.
+1U Patch Panel.
+1U TPLink Switch.
+4U betelguese home server.

+Elsewhere on the network:

 | Host             | Device                  | Storage                  | Purpose                                      |
 |------------------|-------------------------|--------------------------|----------------------------------------------|